geo-mac/marp/marp_projects/vault/MDG conference 2023/mdg-paper-2.md

 ---
 # Centrality of scholars to making a better scholarly web

 To go beyond the academic paper we will increasingly need help from literate scholars.
-HELP NOW PLEASE!
+HELP NOW PLEASE! :anguished:

 - An understanding that their works are increasingly diffuse